 Step 2: Click Install and Approve Permissions

 On the Printify app page, click the green Install button.
-Shopify shows a permissions screen listing what Printify will access — product data, order data, fulfillment, and a few other scopes needed to push listings and pull orders.
+Shopify shows a permissions screen listing what Printify will access — product data, order data, fulfillment, and the scopes needed to push listings and pull orders.
+Click Install app.

 Step 3: Sign In to (or Create) Your Printify Account